EthanR168/QuackNet/README.md

     -   Pooling (max and Average)
     -   Global Average Pooling
     -   Activation layer
--   **Evaluation Tools:** Includes metrics for model evalaution such as accauracy and loss
+-   **Evaluation Tools:** Includes metrics for model evaluation such as accuracy and loss
 -   **Save and Load:** Save weights and biases for reuse for further training
 -   **Demo Projects:** Includes example implementations such as MNIST digit classification